TABLE OF CONTENTS

 Kentucky may have a long way to go before any real marijuana reform can take place, but lawmakers will continue to fight for their constituents’ rights to use medicinal marijuana.
 A recreational marijuana bill has also been introduced in the state, which may not pass, but shows just how far the state has come in terms of accepting the idea of legalization.

 Are you an advocate for the marijuana industry?
 Do you enjoy learning about cannabis?
 Would you like to start a career in this booming industry?
-You can sign up today at the worlds leading online cannabis college and start your journey.
+You can sign up today at the worlds leading online cannabis school and start your journey.